-A medical leave of absence is granted by the Senior Associate Dean for Student Affairs upon the recommendation of the student's treating physician and/or an administrative physician consultant appointed by the Medical College.
-The purpose of the medical leave is to enable students to seek treatment for a healthrelated condition that interferes with the student's ability to undertake the curriculum or that poses a threat to the health and safety of the student or others.
+A medical leave of absence is granted by the Associate Dean for Student Affairs upon the recommendation of the student's treating physician and/or an administrative physician consultant appointed by the Medical College.
+The purpose of the medical leave is to enable students to seek treatment for a health-related condition that interferes with the student's ability to undertake the curriculum or that poses a threat to the health and safety of the student or others.
 The term of the leave is for a period up to one year, based upon the recommendation of the treating physician and/or administrative physician consultant.
 The leave may be extended for up to a second and final year based upon the recommendation of the treating physician and/or an administrative physician consultant.
-To apply for a medical leave, a student must meet with the Senior Associate Dean for Student Affairs who can provide the student with the name of an administrative physician consultant if needed.
-To return from a medical leave, the student must provide the Senior Associate Dean for Student Affairs with a letter from the treating physician confirming that the student is able to resume the curriculum requirements.
+To apply for a medical leave, a student must meet with the Associate Dean for Student Affairs who can provide the student with the name of an administrative physician consultant if needed.
+At the time of application, students must complete a re-entry plan which is intended to outline the steps needed to successfully re-enter the curriculum.

+To return from a medical leave, the student must provide the Associate Dean for Student Affairs with a letter from the treating physician confirming that the student is able to resume the curriculum requirements.
 Student medical issues are confidential and not maintained as a part of the academic record.
 Details of medical history are never disclosed to the administration, faculty or members of the Promotions and Graduation committee.